American Prairie Field School

 I have a strong connection to our Central Montana landscape.
 It holds many special memories for me.
 Working to protect this area so that generations to come have the opportunity for the same experiences is so rewarding.

-Lars’ primary responsibilities include general maintenance and habitat restoration on American Prairie lands.
-Before joining American Prairie, he was the interim manager at the University of Nebraska’s Barta Brothers Ranch.
+Lars’ primary responsibility is landscape stewardship on American Prairie lands.
 He is originally from Chappell, Nebraska and received his education from the University of Nebraska-Lincoln where he earned an MS in Agronomy specializing in Range and Forage Science and BS degrees in Rangeland Ecosystems and Fisheries & Wildlife.
-He is a member of the Society for Range Management and The Wildlife Society.
-Lars began working for American Prairie in 2013 and is excited to be part of a project that is effecting change over an entire landscape.
+Lars began working for American Prairie in 2013 and is still excited to be part of a project that is effecting change over an entire landscape.

 American Prairie has the ability to enrich visitation for a wide range of people and interests.

-Scott’s primary role is leading American Prairie’s bison restoration program; including working with neighbors, agencies and partners around bison and setting long-term goals and strategic direction for the program.
-Scott moved to Montana in 2015 to join American Prairie.
-Prior to joining American Prairie, he was a Park Ranger for Sioux County Conservation in his home state of Iowa and earned his B.S. in Wildlife and Fisheries Sciences from South Dakota State University.
-Since a young age Scott has imagined intact prairies teeming with wildlife and living and working on the prairies of Montana offer just that.
+Scott’s primary role is leading American Prairie’s Landscape Stewardship program; including developing long-term strategies and goals for infrastructure on the landscape, grazing and bison restoration.
+He also works closely with neighbors, agencies and partners.
+Scott joined American Prairie in 2015.
+Prior to joining American Prairie, he was a Park Ranger, managed recreation areas and campgrounds and did tallgrass prairie restoration work.
+He has a B.S. in Wildlife and Fisheries Science from South Dakota State University.
+Since a young age Scott has imagined large prairie ecosystems teeming with wildlife and working in the prairies of Montana offers just that.

 Having intact ecosystems as a place for people to imagine and visit is an important part of the human experience.
 It is exciting to lead efforts to bring back a missing piece of that experience, the bison.
 Seeing pieces of an ecosystem come back together is so rewarding, and knowing it will be preserved in perpetuity is fulfilling.